Code-Institute-Submissions/STarrant-electrical-survey-db_NovResub/README.md

 ### HTML Test

-HTML code has been tested using the [HTML Validator](https://validator.w3.org/) and gave the following error:
+HTML code has been tested using the [HTML Validator](https://validator.w3.org/) and gave a huge number of errors due to Jinja templating

 #### HTML Test Errors